PuceBaboon/ESP8266-AIT-T5/README.md

 LEDs there's really no point in using this version; just stick with the original, non-Blinken instead.

-**Blinken_K2.ino**
+####Blinken_K2.ino
 This version adds support for the K2 "mode" switch.
 At power-on, the ESP waits for 3-seconds before starting the main program.
-If switch K2 is pressed during that wait time the program switches into "Blinkenlights" mode.
+If switch K2 is pressed during that time the program switches into "Blinkenlights" mode.
 At the end of the light show, the program will automatically drop back into the normal operating mode.
 Additional differences are:-